 To get a better sense of the variety of interests, check out the SCA's online membership form.

-What is the SCA mission?
-The mission of the Society is to recognize the unique historical significance of the 20th-century commercial built environment and cultural landscapes of North America, emphasizing the impact of the automobile and the commercial process.
-To this end, the Society will carry out projects of documentation, education, advocacy and conservation to encourage public awareness and understanding of these significant elements of our heritage.
+What is the SCA's mission?
+The mission of the SCA is to recognize the unique historical significance of the 20th-century commercial built environment and cultural landscapes of North America, emphasizing the impact of the automobile and the commercial process.
+To this end, the SCA will carry out projects of documentation, education, advocacy, and conservation to encourage public awareness and understanding of these significant elements of our heritage.

 How can I get more involved?
 There are many ways you can be more involved with the the SCA.
 First, consider becoming a member.
-Membership provides you with publications, invitations to participate at conferences and the opportunity to meet others who share your interests.
-If you're like most SCA members, chances are you have a story to tell.
-Or, you there is something you'd like to share with the other members of the SCA.
+Membership provides you with publications, invitations to participate at conferences, and the opportunity to meet others who share your interests.
+If you're like most SCA members, chances are you have a story to tell, or maybe there is something you'd like to share with the other members of the SCA.
 If this sounds like you, consider writing an article or making other contributions to the SCA Newsletter or the SCA Journal.
 Members are also encouraged to serve as a member of the Board of Directors or to serve as volunteers for its many projects and events.